Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Many Pieces

 \section{Many Pieces}

-First we show that it is hard to solve symmetric assembly puzzles with a large number of pieces, even if each piece has bounded complexity ($|P_i|=O(1)$).
+First, we show that it is hard to solve symmetric assembly puzzles with a large number of pieces, even if each piece has bounded complexity ($|P_i|=O(1)$).

-\begin{theorem} Symmetric assembly puzzles are strongly NP-complete even if each piece is a polyomino with at most six vertices and area upper bounded by a polynomial function of the number of pieces. \end{theorem}
+\begin{theorem} Symmetric assembly puzzles are strongly NP-complete even if each piece is a polyomino with at most six vertices with area upper-bounded by a polynomial function of the number of pieces. \end{theorem}

 \begin{proof} If a SAP has a solution, the location and orientation of each piece within a symmetric assembly is a solution certificate of polynomial size checkable in polynomial time, so symmetric assembly puzzles are in NP.
-We reduce from the \textsc{Rectangle Packing Puzzle} problem, known to be strongly NP-hard~\cite{DemaineD07}.
+We reduce from the \textsc{Rectangle Packing Puzzle} problem (in short the RPP problem), known to be strongly NP-hard~\cite{DemaineD07}.
 Specifically, it is (strongly) NP-complete to decide whether $k$ given rectangular pieces---sized $1 \times x_{1}, 1 \times x_{2}, \dots, 1 \times x_{k}$, where the $x_{i}$'s are positive integers bounded above by a polynomial in $k$---can be exactly packed into a specified rectangular box with given width $w$ and height $h$ and area $x_{1} + x_{2} + \dots + x_{k}=wh$.

 Let $I = (x_{1}, \dots, x_{k}, w, h)$ be a rectangle packing puzzle.
 Without loss of generality, we assume that $w \ge h$.
 Now let $I' = (P_{1}, \dots, P_{k}, F)$ be the SAP where $P_{i}$ is the $1 \times x_{i}$ rectangle for each $i\in\{1,\ldots,k\}$, and $F$ is the polyomino in \figurename~\ref{fig:frame}.
 We call $F$ the {\em frame piece} of $I'$.
 We show that $I$ has a rectangle packing if and only if $I'$ has a symmetric assembly.